 - What courses are taught at the school?

 - How long has the school been in business?
-(AAFT has been in business for over 31 years)
+(AAFT has been in business at PDK airport for over 37 years)

 - Accident record?

 - Student test scores and first time pass rate?

 - What form of ground school does the school provide?
 (DVD, home study, weekend test prep course or a full formal course with an instructor.
 AAFT provides over 100 hours of one-on-one ground school for the Private Pilot course).

 - Do the instructors provide thorough ground briefings before and after every flight lesson? – each flight lesson should begin with a question and answer period, followed by a thorough ground briefing on the procedures to be learned on the flight, so they will be easily understood and applied in the air without confusion.
 A thorough post-flight briefing should also be conducted to give you valuable feedback on how well you did and how to make further improvements.
 At this time, you should also be told what to prepare for on the next lesson and where you are in the syllabus.
 A good preflight briefing could last at least 30-45 minutes and a good post-flight briefing could last that long as well.
 A thorough, professional instructor will provide this valuable instruction with each flight lesson and charge a professional fee for all of this time well-spent.
 A school which charges you nothing for briefing time will give you just the quality you paid for!

 - Does the school provide private offices or classrooms for instructors to conduct ground briefings with their students?
 The lobby or airport restaurant is a terrible place to conduct ground training due to the noise and distraction of people talking and walking around.